BYRIO/krita-webdoc-zh/KritaFAQ.rst

 Weird stuff happens on Windows, like ripples, rings, squiggles or poltergeists
 ------------------------------------------------------------------------------

 Windows comes with a lot of settings to make it work with a pen.
-Al these settings are annoying.
-This tool can help to set the settings correctly if you're using a tablet:
+All these settings can be annoying.
+This tool can help you set the settings correctly when you're using a tablet:

 https://github.com/saveenr/Fix_My_Pen/releases